natcap/invest.users-guide/source/sdr.rst

     * **watershed_results_sdr.shp**: Table containing biophysical values for each watershed, with fields as follows:

         * **sed_export** (units: tons/watershed): Total amount of sediment exported to the stream per watershed.
 This should be compared to any observed sediment loading at the outlet of the watershed.
-Knowledge of the hydrologic regime in the watershed and the contribution of the sheetwash yield into total sediment yield help adjust and calibrate this model.
+Knowledge of the hydrologic regime in the watershed and the contribution of overland/sheetwash sediment to total sediment yield help adjust and calibrate this model.
 (Eq. :eq:`e` with sum calculated over the watershed area)

         * **usle_tot** (units: tons/watershed): Total amount of potential soil loss in each watershed calculated by the USLE equation.
 (Sum of USLE from :eq:`usle` over the watershed area)